Table of Content:

 Turner Syndrome Symptoms

 The symptoms of Turner syndrome vary according to the genetic makeup of an individual.
-Mostly they are females with rudimentary ovary so they are sterile and have short stature.
+Mostly they are females with rudimentary ovaries so they are sterile and have short stature.

 Main symptoms of Turner syndrome include: